Constrained Synthesis with Projected Diffusion Models: Experiments

-To showcase the applicability of PGDM in generating video frames adhering to physical constraints, this experiment tasks the model with producing video samples of an object accelerating due to gravity.
-The position of the object in a given frame is governed by
+Finally, we show the applicability of PDM in generating video frames adhering to physical principles.
+In this task, the goal is to generate frames depicting an object accelerating due to gravity.
+The object's position in a given frame is governed by

 where $\mathbf{p}$ is the object position, $\mathbf{v}$ is the velocity, and $t$ is the frame number.
-This positional information can be directly integrated into the constraint set, with constraint violations quantified by the pixel distance from their true position.
-The training data is based on earth's gravity.
-We extend the model to simulate gravitational forces from the moon and other planets.
-This will allow us to examine performance on physical constraints which differ from the training data.
+This positional information can be directly integrated into the constraint set of {\sl PDM}, with constraint violations quantified by the pixel distance from their true position.
+In our experiment, the training data is based \emph{solely} on earth's gravity and we test the model to simulate gravitational forces from the moon and other planets, in addition to earth.
+Thus there are two challenges in this setting {\bf (1) satifying ODEs} describing our physical principle and {\bf (2) generalize to out-of-distribution constraints}.

-The dataset is generated with object starting points sampled uniformly in the interval [0, 63].
-For each data point, six frames are included with the position changing as defined in Equation \ref{fig:ball-position} and the initial velocity $\mathbf{v}_0 = 0$.
-Pixel values are scaled to [-1, 1].
-The diffusion models are trained on 1000 points with a 90/10 train/test split.